markatots/qMaruPL/README.md

 Anyway, I named the parts of the extension properties as follows.
 ![image_description1](https://user-images.githubusercontent.com/95951577/146526354-6970e88a-0934-4ca5-9b3e-7f71ea69a646.png)
 I use these names to explain tutorials.
 Basically properties which may affect the width indicates "◆" symbol.
 Background color is "●", Font color is "〇".
-Colspan or Rowspan is "===★".
+Colspan, Rowspan, or repetitive items are "===★".

 ## Tutorial 1
 Let's make this.
 This tutorial would be useful for financial reports.